zama-ai/concrete/docs/tutorial/extensions.md

 ```

 {% hint style="danger" %}
-Only 2D convolutions without padding and with one groups are supported for the time being.
+Only 2D convolutions without padding and with one group are currently supported.
 {% endhint %}

 ## fhe.maxpool(...)

-Allows you to perform a maxpool operation, with the same semantic of [onnx.MaxPool](https://github.com/onnx/onnx/blob/main/docs/Operators.md#maxpool):
+Allows you to perform a maxpool operation, with the same semantic as [onnx.MaxPool](https://github.com/onnx/onnx/blob/main/docs/Operators.md#maxpool):

 ```python
 import numpy as np